Thursday, June 30, 2011

 A square or a rectangle, depending if you are looking at the soft-copy-representation (of the hard-copy-print) of the architect’s or structural engineer’s imagination.

-Petty these drawings have been issued as IFC.
+Petty these drawings have been issued for construction.

 I look at C16 and think ‘clash detection.’
 How would you automatically clash detect this?